d-e-x-t-e-r-o-u-s/tty/README.md

 The third thumb-key on each side where the rotary-encoders can optionally be placed is a bit of a stretch if you use them as keys rather than encoders.
 As such this is really a 34 key keyboard with two optional keys for less-used macros (I personally use them for navigating vim/tmux windows).
 I'd advise against using these keys for mods or layer switching.

+## D-E-X-T-E-R-O-U-S travel series

+My goal is to create a series of super lightweight split-ergo travel keyboards that can iteratively introduce people to compact split-ergo boards.
+Looking at a 34 key board when you're used to a full-size board usually leads to more than a few questions and comments regarding the sanity of it's users.
+My goal is to create a series of configurable pre-built boards that can help people find their ideal keycount.
+I've started at the end of the spectrum with a 34 key layout as it's the board I (Think I) want myself.

 # D-E-X-T-E-R-O-U-S